cyberpropirate/threat-hunting-scenario5/README.md

 ### 3. Searched the `DeviceProcessEvents` Table for Scheduled Task Creation

-Immediately after the script execution, at `2025-08-12T22:57:19.7959134Z`, a new process was launched: schtasks.exe, with arguments to create a scheduled task called WinUpdateCheck that runs cmd.exe as SYSTEM.
+Immediately after the script execution, at `2025-08-12T22:57:19.7959134Z`, a new process was launched: `schtasks.exe`, with arguments to create a scheduled task called WinUpdateCheck that runs `cmd.exe` as SYSTEM.
 This is a strong indicator of privilege escalation.

 **Query used to locate events:**